peiliou/My-Userscripts-Collection/Leetcode Helper/README.md

 ## Features

+* Select Python3 by default (can change it to any other programming language in Userscript)
 * Automatic retries for free-tier account code submissions
 * Integrate language formaters into the code editor
   * Currently supported languages
     * Go
+    * Python

 ## Usage